|

 Topology tools were designed to answer: What is connected?

 Governance platforms are designed to answer: What is connected, who owns it, what it supports, and how it impacts risk?
-That second question is what ViVID™ Virima’s visual dependency mapping engine is built to answer.
+That second question is what ViVID, Virima’s visual dependency mapping engine, is built to answer.

-It maps assets in the context of the business services they support, so when something changes or fails, the impact is visible before the incident call, not during it.
-Different scope.
-Different layer.
+ViVID maps assets in the context of the business services they support, so when something changes or fails, the impact is visible before the incident call, not during it.

 Be honest here.

-That’s where platforms like Virima become the more defensible choice.
-Virima extends discovery into CMDB alignment, ViVID™ service mapping, and audit-ready governance reporting so the same infrastructure data that answers “what is connected?” also answers “who owns it, what does it support, and what is the compliance exposure?”
+That is where platforms like Virima become the more defensible choice.
+Virima extends discovery into CMDB alignment, ViVID service mapping, and audit-ready governance reporting so the same infrastructure data that answers “what is connected?” also answers “who owns it, what does it support, and what is the compliance exposure?”
 Device42 covers similar ground with a stronger focus on data center and application dependency modeling.

 A map is visibility.

-Ownership, lifecycle, service relationships, and audit traceability — that’s accountability.
+Ownership, lifecycle, service relationships, and audit traceability: that is accountability.

 They overlap.
 But they are not the same thing.